jesmehta/p5-circle-packing/README.md

 </script>
 ````

-A circle packing function that returns a canvas full of tangentialy touching circles.
+A circle packing function that returns a canvas full of tangentially touching circles.
 Input parameters :

 ````
 function getCirPack(minInitRadius, maxInitRadius, circleCount, maxAttempts, maxFinalRadius)
 ````

-The function uses an Initial diameter for every circle, a Final diameter where the circle s
+The function the following parameters :

 **Initial diameter : minInitRadius, maxInitRadius**
 These two parameters define a range for the starting ~radius~ diameter, actually.
 The actual diameter for each circle is a random value between these two values.